Zihang97/Peer-to-Peer-Chat/README.md

-Screenshot below shows set up connection from client's side.
+The screenshot below shows how to set up a p2p connection from the client's side.

 <img src="pictures/connect.png" width=500>